mobile app bar

 Cleveland Browns quarterback Deshaun Watson (4) reacts to a play against the Philadelphia Eagles during the first quarter at Lincoln Financial Field.

-The Cleveland Browns’ five-year, $230-million deal with Deshaun Watson has lived in infamy for quite some time now.
-And it figures to be a while, if ever, before the franchise will be allowed to live it down.
+The Cleveland Browns’ five-year, $230-million deal with Deshaun Watson, signed in March 2022, has lived in infamy for quite some time now.
+And it figures to be a while, if ever, before the franchise will be allowed to move on from its implications.

-They are going to keep him around and restructure his contract again,” Carter noted during the latest episode of his Fully Loaded podcast.
+They are going to keep him around and restructure his contract again,” Carter said during the latest episode of his Fully Loaded podcast.
 “It’s still too much guaranteed money just to cut him.”

-After years of injuries, suspensions, and various frustrations, Carter is confident that Watson is “going to get a great opportunity,” and that, if he is able to make the most of it, then we could end up being in the early stages of one of the most unlikely resurgences in NFL history.
+After years of injuries, suspensions, and other frustrations, Carter is confident that Watson is “going to get a great opportunity.”
+If the 30-year-old quarterback makes the most of it, then we could witness the early stages of one of the most unlikely resurgences in NFL history.

-What a story that would be,” Carter scoffed.
-“Because, everyone has given up on him.”
+What a story that would be,” Carter added.
+“Because everyone has given up on him.”

-Unfortunately for Watson, that hasn’t been without reason either.
-Apart from the extracurricular activities that ultimately resulted in his violation of the league’s personal conduct policy, the last time that anyone saw him in a Browns’ jersey was during the midst of a five-game losing streak.
+Then again, people had every reason to give up on Watson.
+Apart from the extracurricular activities that ultimately resulted in him violating the league’s personal conduct policy, the last time that anyone saw him in a Browns’ jersey was during the midst of a five-game losing streak.

 About the author